 How much will my puppy weigh as an adult?

 Since these dogs are a mixed breed and not recognized by an association such as the AKC, there is no standard requirement to meet to use the term “mini”.
 I’m surprised when I meet people with a 50+ pound dog that said they purchased a mini.
 I believe that a mini is a dog that is 30 pounds or less when they are full size, at their ideal weight.
-I would also classify a mini at a dog that is 18″ or less in height.
-I expect our minis to range from 18-27 pounds but mostly 20 pounds on average.
+I would also classify a mini at a dog that is 19″ or less in height.
+I expect our minis to range from 18-25 pounds but mostly 20 pounds on average.
 Our puppies are tiny at birth and go home at only 4-5 pounds.
 If you have strict requirements about size then I would suggest getting a toy poodle.
 Keep in mind these dogs are part retriever and although we have a pretty small size since these are multigen (it is not the first generation of breeding the poodle and retriever) it is rare to get much smaller than 18 pounds for this breed unless you have a dog that is 75%+ poodle and if that is what you want then just buy a poodle and save at least $1,000.

 Are doodles good with children?